 If you are considering hosting school and group visits at your farm, or if you already have an agreement through your Higher Level Stewardship scheme for 'educational access' then some of the following information may be useful.

-A good website, providing a large number of guides and resources is
+Two websites providing a large number of guides and resources are:

 Health and Safety